Should my pet be anesthetized for dental care?

 - A complete dental cleaning involves evaluation of pocket depth, tartar scaling above and below the gums, and polishing.
 Subgingival tartar removal, which is critically necessary to prevent dental disease progression, requires the insertion of dental instruments below the gumline, which can be uncomfortable.

 - Most patients will not hold still for tartar removal, which involves poking, prodding, bright lights, and sharp instruments.
 Even the limited cleaning that anesthesia-free dentistry permits is traumatic for a pet and may make him afraid to visit the veterinarian in the future.

-- Many pets hide painful dental problems, and a proper dental cleaning can hurt sensitive teeth.
-Anesthesia will allow your pet to rest pain free throughout the cleaning, even if painful procedures, such as tooth extractions, become necessary.
+- Many pets hide painful dental problems and a proper dental cleaning can hurt sensitive teeth.
+Anesthesia allows your pet to rest pain-free throughout the cleaning, even when painful procedures, such as tooth extractions, are necessary.

-- A thorough dental exam and X-rays may reveal dental problems that cannot be treated without anesthesia but require immediate action.
-If your pet is already anesthetized, problems can be addressed immediately so he returns to you with a healthy mouth.
+- A thorough dental exam and X-rays may reveal problems requiring immediate action that can't be treated without anesthesia.
+If your pet already is anesthetized, problems can be addressed immediately so he returns to you with a healthy mouth.